Car Insurance With a Suspended License: Your Options Explained

 What It Costs & How to Get Back on Track

-SR-22 filing fees themselves are relatively minor — typically $15 to $50 — but the insurance premium increase they accompany is where the real cost hits.
-Most drivers with a lapse in coverage or an SR-22 requirement should expect elevated rates for 3 to 5 years.
+SR-22 filing fees themselves are relatively minor — typically $15 to $50 as a one-time charge — but the insurance premium increase they accompany is where the real cost hits.
+Most drivers with an SR-22 requirement should expect elevated rates for 3 to 5 years, and in some states like Colorado, a DUI can impact your insurability even longer.
+You can review car insurance after license suspension to better understand how far your rates have moved from the national baseline.

 Pincher's Pro Tip